The Marlowe

 Purpose of our policy

 The Marlowe is committed to protecting your personal information and to being transparent about what we do with the information that we hold about you.
+We promise to use the information we collect about you in accordance with the General Data Protection Regulation (2018) (GDPR) and the Data Protection Act (2018).
+We aim to be clear when we handle your data, and not do anything you wouldn’t reasonably expect.

 The purpose of this policy is to give you a clear explanation about how we use the information that we collect from you directly, and from third parties.